 A side note is their gig at the Newcastle venue on 13th March 1985 was bootlegged – Disguised in Black – and regarded highly among Sisters fans for its quality.

-Recently some Sisters tracks have been synced on TV shows Game of Thrones and American Horror Story but I first came across the band around ’84 on the John Peel show when they played a session in the BBC studios.
+Recently some Sisters tracks have been synced on TV shows Game of Thrones and American Horror Story but I first came across the band around ’84 on the John Peel radio show when they recorded a session for the BBC.